KIDWARE SOFTWARE 40 YEAR HISTORY

-1982 – KIDware was founded in 1982 to publish a series of non-violent “family friendly” learning games for kids.
+1982 – KIDware was founded in 1982 to publish a series of non-violent learning games for kids.
 Computer names like the Radio Shack TRS-80, Commodore PET, Apple II, Texas Instruments 99/4A, Atari 400, Coleco Adam, Sinclair Timex, and the IBM PC Jr, were finding their way to market.
-We quickly expanded all our learning games to other popular micro-computer platforms.
-Click here to view some of the original computer systems these games were developed on back in those early days of 8 bit micro-computer programming.
+We quickly expanded our learning games to other popular micro-computer platforms.

 1998 – The new www.KidwareSoftware.com website officially launched on the rapidly growing World Wide Web to help market and distribute our newly developed Microsoft Visual Basic programming tutorials for Windows 95/98.
 LEARN VISUAL BASIC 5 was written as a beginning Visual Basic programming course for colleges and universities.
-Lou taught this course at the University of Washington for the next decade.
-VISUAL BASIC FOR KIDS 5 and BEGINNING VISUAL BASIC 5 were then developed as beginning Visual Basic programming tutorials for kids and young adults.
-All of these programming tutorials were updated to Visual Basic 6 later that year.
-We also finiahed upgrading all of our KIDware Learning Games to the Microsoft Windows platform.
+VISUAL BASIC FOR KIDS 5 and BEGINNING VISUAL BASIC 5 were also developed as beginning Visual Basic programming tutorials for kids and teens.
+All of our programming tutorials were updated to Visual Basic 6 later that year.
+We also finished upgrading all of our KIDware Learning Games for the Microsoft Windows platform.

-1999 – The VISUAL BASIC 5/6 AND DATABASES tutorial was published as an intermediate college-level course for Microsoft Access and Microsoft SQL Databases.
+1999 – The VISUAL BASIC 5/6 AND DATABASES tutorial was published as a college-level course for Microsoft Access and Microsoft SQL Databases.

-2002 – VISUAL BASIC .NET FOR KIDS and BEGINNING VISUAL BASIC .NET were both written for the Visual Basic .NET 2002 development environment.
+2002 – Microsoft launches a new version of Visual Basic called Visual Basic .NET and it is very different than Visual Basic 6.
+Philip takes an official Microsoft Certification course to determine what the major changes were for Visual Basic.
+VISUAL BASIC .NET FOR KIDS and BEGINNING VISUAL BASIC .NET were both written for the new Visual Basic .NET 2002 development environment.

 2003 – JAVA FOR KIDS, BEGINNING JAVA, LEARN JAVA GUI APPLICATIONS were all written for the popular Sun Java development environment.